srivardhan-mri/mririce-app/WIKI.md

         *   `pages/`: Feature components representing different pages.
         *   `pipes/`: Custom data transformation pipes.
         *   `services/`: Injectable services for shared functionality.
+            *   `services/data/`: New directory containing JSON data files (`products.json`, `brands.json`, `blogs.json`).
 *   `docs/`: Contains the built version of the application for deployment.

 ## 4. Core Concepts

 ### `app.component.ts`

 The root component of the application, serving as the main shell.
 It includes the header, footer, and a router outlet for displaying page components.
+It also now handles base structured data (LocalBusiness and WebSite schemas) and dynamic meta tag updates based on route data.

 ### `app.config.ts`